 \subsubsection{Cognition}

 Emotion perceives external objective events produced by the Behavior system, generating subjective emotions for each behavior.
 However, this perception is immediate and fragmented.
-Real humans are not directly shaped by every single occurrence and emotion; instead, through unique cognitive processes, information is filtered and holistically evaluated and summarized. instead,humans will filter and evaluate information we received.Such process is Interestingly, psychologists also apply computational thinking to understand how humans absorb, comprehend information, and shape their personalities, viewing the human brain as an information processing system that identifies, stores, and ultimately reorganizes and reconstructs its system\cite{varela_embodied_2017}.
+Every single occurrence and emotion does not directly shape real humans; instead, information is filtered, holistically evaluated and summarized through unique cognitive processes.
+Instead, humans will filter and evaluate the information we receive.
+Such a process is Interesting; psychologists also apply computational thinking to understand how humans absorb, comprehend information, and shape their personalities, viewing the human brain as an information processing system that identifies, stores and ultimately reorganizes and reconstructs its system\cite{solso_cognitive_2005}.
 Based on this concept, we developed the Memory and Insight processes within the Cognition module.